57royyy/cylinder-LEDs-matrix-/Mechanical/description of the mechanical part.md

 Now, we want to blur it, which means we want to diffuse the light on all the pixels.
 To do this, we use a flexible and opaque plastic.
 We dimension it and create little hole on the external parts to clip it and this way it won’t move.
 ![image](https://user-images.githubusercontent.com/84088353/118656990-55d2ad80-b7eb-11eb-9736-87c868817555.png)

+eventually, to create an all circle we wjust would have to print 3 more quarters of circle and assemble them.